AdobeDocs/commerce-merchant-services.nl-NL/help/payment-services/configure-dashboard.md

 1. Naar [betalingsactie instellen](production.md#set-payment-services-as-payment-method), set **[!UICONTROL Payment action]** tot `Authorize` of `Authorize and Capture`.
 1. Voor **[!UICONTROL Debug Mode]**, schakelt u de kiezer in om de foutopsporingsmodus in te schakelen.
 1. Klik op **[!UICONTROL Save]** rechtsboven op de pagina.

+   If you try to navigate away from this view without saving your changes, a modal appears that prompts you to discard changes, keep editing, or save changes.

-1. Navigeren naar **[!UICONTROL System]** > **[!UICONTROL Cache Management]** en klik op **[!UICONTROL Flush Cache]** om alle ongeldige caches te vernieuwen.
+1. Navigate to **[!UICONTROL System]** > **[!UICONTROL Cache Management]** and click **[!UICONTROL Flush Cache]** to refresh all invalid caches.

 ### Slimme PayPal-knoppen

 De [!DNL PayPal Smart Buttons] betaalopties bieden een eenvoudig, snel en veilig afhandelingsproces voor uw klant.
-Zie [Betalingsopties](payments-options.md#paypal-smart-buttons) voor meer informatie .

-U kunt de betalingsopties voor slimme PayPal-knoppen inschakelen in het dashboard:

-1. Als u de naam van de betalingsmethode wilt wijzigen, zoals wordt weergegeven tijdens het afrekenen, bewerkt u de waarde in het dialoogvenster **[!UICONTROL Checkout Title]** veld.
+See [Payments options](payments-options.md#paypal-smart-buttons) for more information.

+You can enable the PayPal smart buttons payment options within the dashboard:

+1. To change the name of the payment method as shown during checkout, edit the value in the **[!UICONTROL Checkout Title]** field.
 1. Naar [betalingsactie instellen](production.md#set-payment-services-as-payment-method), set **[!UICONTROL Payment action]** tot `Authorize` of `Authorize and Capture`.
 1. De schakelkiezers gebruiken om in of uit te schakelen [!DNL PayPal smart button] weergavefuncties:
    - **[!UICONTROL Show buttons on product detail page]**